Skip to content

 Zanzibar also hosts annual festivals and events drawing people from all over East Africa and the world.

-• Zanzibar island is dominated by 98% of muslims, but they are not fundamentalists, people from different religions and faith are always welcome.
+• Zanzibar Island is dominated by 98% Muslims, but they are not fundamentalists; people from all religions and faiths are always welcome.

-• Visa to Zanzibar – All Europeans and Americans are obtain visa on arrival
+• Visa: Europeans and Americans can obtain a visa on arrival.

-• Currency – Tanzania shillings, but USD, Euro, Pund Sterling are all accepted in all curio shops, hotel and restaurants,
+• Currency: Tanzanian Shilling, but USD, Euro, and Pound Sterling are widely accepted in shops, hotels, and restaurants.

-• Language of the people – Kiswahili but English is spoken almost everywhere, while Italian is spoken some village like those on the north and northeast coast,
+• Language: Kiswahili is the main language, but English is spoken almost everywhere.
+Italian is spoken in some villages on the north and northeast coast.

-• Do not touch coral or fishes when snorkeling
+• Do not touch coral or fish when snorkeling.

-• Beware of scams with tours and only go with reputable places.
+• Beware of tour scams and book only with reputable operators.

 To enter in Tanzania a valid passport for at least 6 months from the date of entry is required.
 Kindly ensure that you have at least 3 blank pages for the entry and exist stamps.
 A valid return ticket is also required.
 You can consult your nearest Tanzania consulate about visa requirements.